 MCB 731.
 Fundamentals of Virology.
 (2) Basic aspects of the structure, replication, and pathogenesis of animal viruses are taught through a mixture of lectures and discussions based on current literature.
-Intended for all graduate students in microbiology and immunology to provide in-depth coverage of these areas of virology.
+Typically offered in the spring term.
+Intended for all graduate students in microbiology and immunology (MICR); open to students in other tracks or programs.

 MCB 732.
 Fundamentals of Bacteriology.
 (2) Basic aspects of bacterial structure, physiology, genetics, and pathogenesis are taught through a mixture of lectures and discussions based on the current literature.
-Intended for all graduate students in microbiology and immunology to provide in-depth coverage of these areas of bacteriology.
+Typically offered in the spring term.
+Intended for all graduate students in microbiology and immunology (MICR); open to students in other tracks or programs.

 MCB 734.
 Fundamentals of Immunology.
 (2) This course focuses on the cellular, biochemical, and molecular aspects of innate, cellular and humoral immunity.
-Intended for all graduate students in microbiology and immunology to provide in-depth coverage of these areas of immunology.
+Typically offered in the spring term.
+Intended for all graduate students in microbiology and immunology (MICR); open to students in other tracks or programs.

-MICR Advance Courses
+MICR Advanced Courses

 704. Microbiology of Infectious Diseases.
 (3) An in-depth study of the role of microbial agents in host-parasite interactions.
 The course includes a survey of the basic properties of bacteria, viruses, fungi, and parasites.
 The pathways leading from exposure to successful infection to disease are examined.
 Specific examples of major pathogens and the diseases they cause are discussed in detail in the context of clinical situations employing the problem-based learning format.
-P-POI
+P-POI infectious diseases.